rockinguitar/aendu-rocks/content/pages/about.md

 If you’re more into visuals than words, head over to my [SmugMug gallery](https://gallery.aendu.rocks) for a curated photo journey.

+## A few strong opinions

+I’m all for modern tech — but voice messages in chat?
+Absolute nightmare.
+They waste time, eat data, can’t be searched, and force everyone to listen instead of just quickly reading.
+They're often full of dead air, rambling, and “uhms” while people think out loud.
+And you can’t listen to them just anywhere — especially not in noisy surroundings or public spaces.
+It’s not communication — it’s thoughtless and annoying.
+Voice messages in chat are a sin. 😠

+Integrity matters deeply to me — both in work and life.
+Without it, trust crumbles, and nothing meaningful can really grow.

+I love my life in Oslo — it feels like home in all the right ways.
+Sure, the winters can be dark, cold, and a bit of a test of patience, but the city more than makes up for it with its charm, nature, and quality of life.

+And while I'm usually quite chill, I have little patience for rudeness, arrogance, or plain stupidity.
+Kindness, politeness, and being considerate of others go a long way.

 ## Love brought me North

 I never imagined moving to a different country — but then I met Ingunn in Helsinki.
 What started as a long-distance friendship slowly turned into something much more.